FGIT: Fault-Guided Fine-Tuning for Code Generation: Results

+We report results consistently from the EvalPlus leaderboard\footnote{https://evalplus.github.io/leaderboard.html} and BigCodeBench leaderboard\footnote{https://bigcode-bench.github.io}.
 Table~\ref{tab:main-all} presents the performance of LLMs with \appname and the baselines across HumanEval(+), MBPP(+), and BigCodeBench.
 Overall, LLMs with \appname demonstrate substantial improvements in code generation.
 We observe that LLMs with \appname show average relative performance improvements of 4.8\% over the base model and 4.9\% over LLMs with Standard-SFT on HumanEval(+), MBPP(+), and BigCodeBench.
-Notably, with \appname, SemCoder-S with only 7B parameters outperforms the closed-source GPT-3.5-Turbo on HumanEval(+) and MBPP(+), and MagiCoder$\mathcal{S}$-DS outperforms GPT-3.5-Turbo on HumanEval(+).
+Notably, with \appname, SemCoder-S with only 7B parameters outperforms GPT-3.5-Turbo on HumanEval(+) and MBPP(+), and MagiCoder$\mathcal{S}$-DS outperforms GPT-3.5-Turbo on HumanEval(+).
 Both LLMs achieve comparable performance to GPT-3.5-Turbo on BigCodeBench, further validating the exceptional effectiveness of \appname in enhancing code generation capabilities.
 While the improvement on BigCodeBench-Full is modest, our approach shows more gains on BigCodeBench-Hard (e.g., 20.8\% relative improvement for SemCoder-S).
-This is likely because more challenging problems contain more \textit{error-sensitive segments}, and \appname is designed to guide LLMs to handle these \textit{error-sensitive segments}, thus showing greater effectiveness on difficult programming tasks.
+This is likely because more challenging problems contain more \ess, and \appname is designed to guide LLMs to handle these \ess, thus showing greater effectiveness on difficult programming tasks.

 When comparing the effects of \appname versus Standard-SFT on base models, we observe that Standard-SFT provides limited improvements and sometimes even weakens the base models.
 For example, SemCoder-S with Standard-SFT achieves only 0.8\% relative performance improvement on HumanEval(+) and suffers 1.9\% relative performance decline on MBPP+.
 This suggests that simply reinforcing the coarse-grained instruction-response mappings on their existing dataset provides minimal benefits, as these models have already captured these general mappings well during their initial instruction tuning.
-In contrast, \appname goes beyond simply continuing training on the original dataset, enabling LLMs to learn and memorize the mappings between problems and fine-grained \textit{error-sensitive segments} in code.
-This targeted approach helps models distinguish between correct implementations and similar-looking but incorrect solutions, thereby generating accurate solutions when encountering target problems.
+When compared with other instruction-tuned models, we observe that by enabling models to further learn the \ess within the original dataset through \appname, their performance can achieve comparable or even superior results.